Sage/carbon/guides/02_building_basic_component.md

 ## Creating a basic button

 At the moment our component doesn't do much but render an empty div into the page.
-Lets change this so that a basic html button is rendered instead.
-Change the `div` tags within the return to `button` tags.
+Let's change this so that a basic html button is rendered instead.
+Add `button` tags inside the rendered `div`.
+Although the `div` tag isn't necessary in this case, JSX requires it if there is more than element in a `return` function, so it's good practice to include it.

 ```javascript
 // src/components/button/index.js